haydengunraj/COVIDNet-CT/README.md

 * Matplotlib

 ## Results
-These are the final validation and test results for each COVIDNet-CT model on the CNCB AI Diagnosis dataset.
+These are the final test results for each COVIDNet-CT model on the COVIDx-CT dataset.

 ### COVIDNet-CT-A
 <p>